IceLuna/Eagle/docs/source/latest_release.rst

 3. Now the size of Prefilter image of IBL can be configured.

-4. Removed flip of `Y` uv when importing a mesh.

-5. Lit 3D Texts now use `Material` assets.
+4. Lit 3D Texts now use `Material` assets.

-6. Added support for .gltf files.
+5. Added support for .gltf files.

-7. Exposed `Scene Gravity` setting.
+6. Exposed `Scene Gravity` setting.

-8. Reversed depth buffer.
+7. Reversed depth buffer.

-9. Improved handling of `Physics Materials`.
+8. Improved handling of `Physics Materials`.

-10. Meshes, Sprites, and Lit Texts now have `bReceivesDecals` setting.
+9. Meshes, Sprites, and Lit Texts now have `bReceivesDecals` setting.

-11. Added `Albedo` and `Anisotropy` as a volumetric fog params.
+10. Added `Albedo` and `Anisotropy` as a volumetric fog params.

-12. Improved quality of volumetrics.
+11. Improved quality of volumetrics.

-13. Reduced flickering of Volumetric Lights near the light source by using Karis Average.
+12. Reduced flickering of Volumetric Lights near the light source by using Karis Average.

-14. Added smooth falloff near light edges.
+13. Added smooth falloff near light edges.

-15. Added set/get gravity to C#.
+14. Added set/get gravity to C#.

-16. Now you can specify `Start` and `End` colors for debug lines.
+15. Now you can specify `Start` and `End` colors for debug lines.

-17. Added `IsValid` to C# entity.
+16. Added `IsValid` to C# entity.

-18. Mouse scroll now can be used to change engine provided runtime camera.
+17. Mouse scroll now can be used to change engine provided runtime camera.

-19. C#: Added `GetAllEntitiesWithComponent()`.
+18. C#: Added `GetAllEntitiesWithComponent()`.

-20. C# wrappers don't return null arrays anymore.
+19. C# wrappers don't return null arrays anymore.

-21. Added a way to disable skybox background rendering (Lightting is still applied).
+20. Added a way to disable skybox background rendering (Lightting is still applied).

-22. Added `QuitGame` to C# (`Scene.QuitGame()`).
+21. Added `QuitGame` to C# (`Scene.QuitGame()`).

-23. Added `AABB`, `UVector2`, and `Min/Max` functions to C#.
+22. Added `AABB`, `UVector2`, and `Min/Max` functions to C#.

-24. Now C# API supports fonts.
+23. Now C# API supports fonts.

-25. Editor & C# now support `Sound Groups`.
+24. Editor & C# now support `Sound Groups`.

-26. Moved C# draw function from `Scene` class to `Renderer`.
+25. Moved C# draw function from `Scene` class to `Renderer`.

-27. Added support for `mp3` audios.
+26. Added support for `mp3` audios.

-28. Added support for extracting spectrum data of an audio.
+27. Added support for extracting spectrum data of an audio.

-29. Added `Pan` to `AudioComponent`.
+28. Added `Pan` to `AudioComponent`.

-30. Now you can select whether `AudioComponent` should use 2D or 3D sound.
+29. Now you can select whether `AudioComponent` should use 2D or 3D sound.

 Fixes
 -----